Princess Cruises News Center

 A Consummate Host

-Princess' C.R.U.I.S.E. customer service training program, with its credo of Courtesy, Respect, Unfailing in Service Excellence, has worked to ensure superior service levels for more than a decade, making it the longest running such program in the industry.
-This guiding philosophy defines the Princess onboard experience and includes a variety of programs to make sure that onboard staff members work in unison to serve passengers, and provide a remarkable cruise experience.
+Princess’ CRUISE customer service training program, has worked to ensure superior service levels for more than a decade, making it the longest running such program in the industry.
+This guiding philosophy defines the Princess onboard experience and includes a variety of programs to make sure that onboard staff members work in unison to serve guests, and provide a remarkable cruise experience.

-Princess' more than 150 different itineraries offer travelers the opportunity to literally cover the globe, with sailings to all seven continents that call at more than 300 ports and destinations around the world.
+Princess’ more than 150 different itineraries offer travelers the opportunity to literally cover the globe, with sailings to six continents that call at more than 300 ports and destinations around the world.
 Destinations include the Caribbean, Alaska, Panama Canal, Europe, Mexico, South America, Australia/New Zealand, South Pacific, Hawaii, Tahiti/French Polynesia, Asia, India, Africa, Canada/New England and world cruises.
-Princess passengers can enhance their cruise experience with a wide array of in-port excursions worldwide, and the company's cruisetour offerings enable passengers to combine their cruise with a full land tour.
+Princess guests can enhance their cruise experience with a wide array of in-port excursions worldwide, and the company’s cruisetour offerings enable guests to combine their cruise with a full land tour.

 A Modern Fleet

-Two additional ships will join the fleet in 2013 and 2014, introducing a new generation of ships to the fleet.
-The first, Royal Princess, will debut in June 2013 and feature a 50 percent larger atrium which is the social hub of the ship; a dramatic over-water SeaWalk, a top-deck glass-bottomed walkway extending more than 28 feet beyond the edge of the vessel; plush private poolside cabanas that appear to be floating on the water; a dazzling water and light show; the new Princess Live! television studio; a dedicated pastry shop; more dining options including a special Chef's Table Lumiere, a private space that surrounds diners in a curtain of light; and balconies on all outside staterooms.
-The ship's 2013 maiden season will include cruises on the line's signature Grand Mediterranean itinerary throughout the summer, followed by Eastern Caribbean cruises beginning in the fall.
+The most recent addition to the fleet, Royal Princess, introduced a new generation of ships to the fleet in 2013.
+The ship features a 50 percent larger atrium which is the social hub of the ship; a dramatic over-water SeaWalk, a top-deck glass-bottomed walkway extending more than 28 feet beyond the edge of the vessel; plush private poolside cabanas that appear to be floating on the water; a dazzling water and light show; the new Princess Live! television studio; a dedicated pastry shop; more dining options including a special Chef’s Table Lumiere, a private space that surrounds diners in a curtain of light; and balconies on all outside staterooms.
 Sister ship Regal Princess debuts in spring 2014.

 Princess Cruises is part of Carnival Corporation (NYSE: CCL and CUK), one of the largest vacation companies in the world.